sundials-codes/sundials-manyvector-demo/README.md

 The instructions below were formulated from Spack v0.19.0, although newer versions should also work.

-Once Spack is setup, we recommend creating a Spack [environment](https://spack.readthedocs.io/en/latest/environments.html#) with the required dependencies e.g., on a system with Pascal GPUs:
+Once Spack is setup, we recommend creating a Spack [environment](https://spack.readthedocs.io/en/latest/environments.html#) with the required dependencies e.g., on a system with Pascal GPUs and CUDA 11.4.2 installed:

 ```bash
 spack env create sundials-demo